 NeighborWorks Toledo Region

-Activity: Provide emergency repairs to very low to low-income homeowners, including seniors and the disabled.
+Activity: Provide emergency repairs to eligible low- to very-low-income homeowners, including seniors and the disabled.

 Preferred Properties, Inc.

-Activity: Complete accessibility modifications and rehabilitation of homes occupied by very low and low-income persons with developmental disabilities.
+Activity: Complete accessibility modifications and rehabilitation of homes occupied by low-income persons with disabilities.

 Sofia Quintero Art & Culture Center, Inc.